 With a mildly sweet flavor and long availability window, Gala apples are one of today’s most popular apple varieties.
 Gala apples are among the top 3 apple varieties grown in Washington State.

 When Can I Find Gala Apples

-Available from mid-August until June.
+First-off-the-tree Gala apples are available from mid-August until June.

 Exterior: Generally round with pale golden yellow with red stripes or blush skin